 My research involves both US Politics and International Relations.
 My specific interests focus on the executive branch and civil society in national security politics.
-The president enjoys substantial advantages over rival political actors in this policy domain.
-At the same time, the influence of interest groups on matters of national security troubles many minds.
 My work explores the relationship between the White House and extra-governmental organizations, and the power they wield as a consequence.
+These partnerships have important implications for both the domestic politics of foreign policy and for the conduct of information warfare, public diplomacy, and propaganda in the domain of international politics.

 The Credibility Cartel